Fotografía de la exposición No-objetualismos. Hacia un pensamiento visual independiente

 Artists and collectives: Grupo Março, Marta Minujin and Leopoldo Maler, Yeni y Nan, Carlos Echeverry, Antonio Caro, Gloria Gómez Sánchez, Grupo CADA, Teresa Burga and Marie France Cathelat, Felipe Ehrenberg, Álvaro Barrios, Álvaro Herazo, Alfonso Suárez, Antonio Iginio Caro, Delfina Bernal, Eduardo Hernández, Gilles Charalambos, Ida Esbra, Jonier Marín, Jorge Ortiz, Rosa Navarro, María Evelia Marmolejo, Sandra Llano-Mejía, Carlos Zerpa, Luis Villamizar, Carmela Gross, Anna Bella Geiger, Pedro Terán, Claudio Perna, Diego Barboza, Emilio Hernández Saavedra, Lotty Rosenfeld, Magali Lara, Julián Posada, María Rodríguez, Jorge Eduardo Eielson, Marco Antonio Ettedgui, Yvonne von Mollendorf, Rolando Peña, Cildo Meireles, Equipo TRansHisTor(ia), No-Grupo, Polvo de gallina negra, Adolfo Bernal, Grupo Proceso Pentágono, Signo x Signo, Antonio Días, Ulises Carrión, Alonso Castrillón, Rodrigo Castaño, (Hersúa, Helen Escobedo, Federico Silva, Sebastián, Mathias Goeritz), David Escobar and Ana Sofía Buriticá, Wallace Masuko and Ana María Montenegro.

-This exhibition presents a rereading of the long seventies in Latin America—an era that begins from the middle of the previous decade and extends to the early eighties—marked by strong rethinkings within the artistic field.
-The works presented here invite us to look at this time period from coordinates that recover the specificity of its debates and the historical moment they traversed.
-Humor, political denunciation, play and the ludic, the dissolution of art into everyday life, or the urban experience as a symptom of new subjectivities were issues that directly challenged the social reality of our region.
+This exhibition offers a reinterpretation of the long 1970s in Latin America, a period that commenced in the mid-1960s and extended until the early 1980s.
+The works presented here prompt us to examine this period from a perspective that recuperates the particularity of its discourses and the historical context in which they emerged.
+The examination of humor, political critique, play and playfulness, the dissolution of art in everyday life, and the urban experience as a symptom of new subjectivities directly questioned the social reality of our region.
+It is not uncommon to find in this selection of works critiques of colonialism and North American intervention, as well as demands for ecological awareness, engagement with feminism, and articulations with popular struggles.

 Click on Amorosamente excluyente and discover this work by artist Wallace Masuko, which is part of the exhibition.